Grden-Gnome/RAAFv-SOPS/src/index.md

 **All procedures are based off of real life docs found at** [ais-af.airforce.gov.au](https://ais-af.airforce.gov.au/australian-aip).

+Still a work in progress, currently only YWLM has got content

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.